openKolibri/halo-90/readme.md

 #### Power Managment
 Pressing and holding the button for `500 ms` will turn off all LEDs and put the cpu into deep sleep mode.
 In this mode the current draw is around `15 uA` and the only wake interupt is the button press.

+![GIF-boot]

 Pressing and holding the button will show a boot up animation that lights up in a ring around the board.
-Holding the button until it makes a full revolution, about a second, will trigge ra software reset of the halo back to turning on.
+Holding the button until it makes a full revolution, about a second, will trigger a software reset of the halo back to turning on.

 ### LED control
 Since the LEDs are configured in a charliplex array only one LED can be on at time, some optimization can allow multiples to light, but at a loss of consinstency in brightness and power draw.
 There are two low level functions that can turn a indivual led on or off, as well as a helper funciton that remembers the last led and turns it off before turning on the next one.